abhishek-kumar-code/Redfish_Public/Specification.md

 In some situations it is useful for a service to provide messages to clients that fall outside the normal request/response paradigm.
 These messages, called events, are used by the service to asynchronously notify the client of some significant state change or error condition, usually of a time critical nature.

-Only one style of eventing is supported by this specification - push style eventing.
+Only one style of eventing is currently defined by this specification - push style eventing.
 In push style eventing, when the server detects the need to send an event, it uses an HTTP POST to push the event message to the client.
 Clients subscribe to the eventing service to enable reception of events.

 Events originate from a specific resource.
 Not all resources are able to generate events.
 Those resources capable of generating events might not generate any events unless a client is listening for them.
-A client expresses interest in receiving events by sending a "subscribe" message to the resource.
+A client expresses interest in receiving events by sending a "subscribe" message to the Event Service.
 A subscribe message is sent using HTTP POST to the Event Subscriptions collection.

 The Section on [Eventing](#user-content-eventing) further in this specification discusses the details of the eventing mechanism.

 #### Actions

 Operations can be divided into two sets: intrinsic and extrinsic.
 Intrinsic operations, often referred to as CRUD, are mapped to [HTTP methods](#user-content-methods).
 The protocol also has the ability to support extrinsic operations -- those operations that do not map easily to CRUD.
 Examples of extrinsic would be items that collectively would be better performed if done as a set (for scalability, ease of interface, server side semantic preservation or similar reasons) or operations that have no natural mapping to CRUD operations.
-Examples are software update or system reset.
-A software update could be seen as three possible operations: transfer the image to be updated to the system, get the system to load the image and activate the image.
-It is possible to combine these operations into one single action.
+One examples is system reset.
+It is possible to combine multiple operations into a single action.
 A system reset could be modeled as an update to state, but semantically the client is actually requesting a state change and not simply changing the value in the state.

 In SPMA, these extrinsic operations are called **actions** and are discussed in detail in different parts of this specification.

 The SPMA Schema defines certain standard actions associated with [common SPM resources](#user-content-common-spma-resources).
 For these standard actions, the SPMA Schema contains the normative language on the behavior of the action.
 OEM extensions are also allowed to the [schema](#user-content-schema-extensibility), including defining [actions](#user-content-custom-actions) for existing resources.

-#### Discovery
+#### Service Entry Point Discovery

 While the service itself is at a well-known URI, the service host must be discovered.
 SPMA, like UPnP, uses SSDP for discovery.
 SSDP is supported in a wide variety of devices, such as printers.
 It is simple, lightweight, IPv6 capable and suitable for implementation in embedded environments.
+SPMA is investigating additional service entry point discovery (e.g. DHCP-based) approaches.

 For more information, see the section on [Discovery](#user-content-discovery-1)

-#### Device support (Serial Console, KVM-IP, Command Shell, Virtual Media)
+#### Remote Access Support

-A wide variety of devices and services are supported in this architecture.
+A wide variety of remote access and redirection services are supported in this architecture.
 Critical to out-of-band environments are mechanisms to support Serial Console access, Keyboard Video and Mouse (KVM-IP), Command Shell (i.e. Command Line interface) and remote Virtual Media.
-Support for Serial Console, Command Shell, KVM-IP and Virtual Media are all encompassed in this standard and are expressed in the Schema.
+Support for Serial Console, Command Shell, KVM-IP and Virtual Media are all encompassed in this standard and are expressed in the SPMA Schema.
 This standard does not define the protocols or access mechanisms for accessing those devices and services.
-The schema provides for the representation and configuration of those services, establishment of connections to enable those services and the operational status of those services.
-However, the protocols themselves are outside the scope of this standard.
+The SPMA Schema provides for the representation and configuration of those services, establishment of connections to enable those services and the operational status of those services.
+However, the specification of the protocols themselves are outside the scope of this specification.

-### Security Intro
+### Security

 The challenge with security in a remote interface that is programmatic is to ensure both the interfaces used to interact with SPMA and the data being exchanged are secured.
 This means designing the proper security control mechanisms around the interfaces and securing the channels used to exchange the data.
 As part of this, specific behaviors are to be put in place including defining and using a minimum levels of encryption for communication channels etc.